Mambalaya: Einsum-Based Fusion Optimizations on State-Space Models

 \section{Abstract}

-Mamba is an emerging, complex workload with various short-range and long-range dependencies, nonlinearities, and elementwise computations that are unable to run at near-peak speeds on modern hardware.
+\appendices Mamba is an emerging, complex workload with various short-range and long-range dependencies, nonlinearities, and elementwise computations that are unable to run at near-peak speeds on modern hardware.
 Specifically, Mamba's complex dependency graph makes fusion across its full operator cascade difficult, leaving substantial inter-operator memory traffic on the table.
 To address these challenges, we propose Mambalaya, a novel reconfigurable accelerator that leverages fusion to overcome the limitations of Mamba.
 We use the recently proposed cascade-of-Einsums abstraction to characterize Mamba's full computational structure, then apply the extended Einsum framework to systematically explore inter-Einsum fusion opportunities.
 This principled approach yields a series of fusion mappings that reduce off-chip inter-Einsum traffic.
 These mappings are supported by the underlying Mambalaya architecture.
-Mambalaya achieves a layer performance speedup of 4.9$\times$ for prefill and 1.9$\times$ for generation over MARCA.
-In prefill-dominated scenarios, it achieves up to 1.5$\times$ over a recent fine-grained, memory-aware fusion accelerator for Mamba.
+Mambalaya achieves a layer performance speedup of 4.9$\times$ for prefill and 1.9$\times$ for generation over state-of-the-art Mamba accelerator, MARCA, and 1.5$\times$ in prefill over a recent, fine-grained fusion Mamba accelerator.